How to Keep a Goal Journal: 7 Tips & Strategies

 In one study conducted by Dr. Gail Matthews at the Dominican University of California, people who wrote down their goals achieved more than those who did not.

 Goal journals help with setting goals and keeping track of progress.
-It can make a huge difference in goal attainment by simply writing your goals down.
+It can make a significant difference in goal attainment by simply writing your goals down.

 And it doesn’t have any high requirements either.
-Assuming you are consistent enough, with a goal journal, you’ll be doing everything necessary to achieve your goals and live your best life.
+Assuming you are consistent enough with a goal journal, you’ll do everything necessary to achieve your goals and live your best life.

 1. Figure Out Where to Write

-Before journaling, you need to decide whether you will use a physical notebook, a computer, or an app.
+Before journaling, you must decide whether you’ll use a physical notebook, a computer, or an app.

-Writing down goals in your journal should ideally fit into your lifestyle and not be forceful by any means.
-So pick something that you are most comfortable with.
+Writing goals in your journal should ideally fit into your lifestyle and not be forceful.
+Pick something that you are most comfortable with.
 You should be able to write freely without anything hindering your way.

-I personally prefer using the Notes app on my iPhone as a goal journal because I have easy access to it throughout the day.
+I prefer using the Notes app on my iPhone because I have easy access throughout the day.
 And if I need to organize my journal entries, the digital features on the app make it convenient.

 Or if that’s not your cup of tea, you can also get a small notebook to carry with you.
 There is no right or wrong answer here.
 Your means of writing is entirely up to you.